-The WBD and Nassau Crossing PUD are based around the intersection of a rail-line running on a northsouth axis radiating out from Jacksonville and a major collector roadway running on an east-west axis providing easy access to SR200/A1A, US Hwy 17 and I-95.
+The WBD and Nassau Crossing PUD are based around the intersection of a rail-line running on a northsouth axis radiating out from Jacksonville and a major collector roadway running on an east-west axis providing easy access to SR200/AIA, US Hwy 17 and I-95.
 As such, given the formative role the railroad has played in this community and will continue to play in the future, it is only fitting the theme/aesthetic of the WBD and Nassau Crossing PUD be Vintage Railroad.
 But not just Vintage Railroad, following the philosophy expressed in the critical regionalism movement, but rather Vintage Florida Railroad.

 The feel of 'vintage Florida railroad' is captured in the rawness of the material, the grandness and power of the application set within a backdrop of a wild and untamed Florida.
 A colliding of modern man's greatest advancements and Florida's native magnificence.
 Beauty and raw power are expressed in both.
 It is the intent of the WBD and the Nassau Crossing PUD to provide balance between beauty and power, raw and finished, elegant and industrious, rustic and urban, and wild and tame.
 This aesthetic will be captured through the use of powerful materials and lush native landscapes with a mixture of rustic charm and refined modernism.
 Raw unrefined material infused with cutting-edge technology set within the context of the theme.
 The aesthetic is not defined by the era (time-based) of the Florida Railroad but rather the materiality and essence of application.
-The context of the Vintage Florida Railroad provides for limitless combinations of material and application allowing for design freedom that creates a sense of place while not limiting creativity.
-See the WBD Vision Book.
-The application of these themes is further defined in
+The context of the Vintage Florida Railroad provides for limitless combinations of material and application Blow.
+The application of these themes is further defined in herein.